 “Based on this year’s findings, it is obvious that parents and teens need to have honest conversations about money management, including paying for college,” says Jack E. Kosakowski, president and CEO of Junior Achievement USA.
 “Together as a family, it is important to develop a plan for life after high school – whatever that looks like for your family.”

 Junior Achievement is a major success

 Kosakowski adds, “As an organization that strives to empower all young people to own their economic success, JA will continue to help open these channels.”
 I’ve witnessed that first-hand as a JA donor and volunteer.

+Financial education for children should go beyond family and home.
 You’ve heard the expression, “Show, don’t tell”?
 That’s what I love about JA.
 It’s a huge proponent of “experiential learning,” which is the fancy way of saying JA doesn’t just talk to students, it offers them hands-on projects.
 Among my favorites are JA Biztown (which lets elementary school students visit a simulated town and operate the banks and restaurants) and JA Be Entrepreneurial (which encourages high school students to create an actual business plan).

 April is Financial Literacy Month, so this is the perfect time to talk with your children about how you handle your own finances.
 I’d also suggest seeking out a JA near you, which you can do here.

 Howard Dvorkin is a CPA and chairman of Debt.com, an educational resource for those who want to conquer all forms of debt in their lives.